 Survivor Reunions

-Honolulu Emergency Medical Services and Honolulu Ocean Safety have played a vital role in countless survivor stories throughout its rich history.
+Honolulu Emergency Medical Services has played a vital role in countless survivor stories throughout its rich history.

 Read Their Stories

 Below are just a few of the many survivor stories that have been documented with reunions throughout the years.
-If you would like to reunite with the Honolulu Emergency Medical Services and/or the Honolulu Ocean Safety crews who responded to your emergency, please send an email with your contact information to senright@honolulu.gov.
+If you would like to reunite with the Honolulu Emergency Medical Services crew who responded to your emergency, please send an email with your contact information to senright@honolulu.gov.
 All the stories below were shared with the patient’s permission.

 John Steffens